Dates & Prices

 Day 14

-MestiaDrive to the village of Lakhiri (approximately 20 minutes) We start our walk today from the village (approx walking time 4-5 hours) in the direction of Mestia.
+MestiaDrive to the village of Lakhiri (approximately 20 minutes) We start our walk today from the village in the direction of Mestia.
 After little uphill walking we descend to the beautiful valley full with blooming flowers and enjoy an amazing view of Chalati Glacier (2300m) and of Mestia Valley with its watchtowers.
 The paths can be steep and the ground uneven so you will need good fitness and appropriate footwear for this walk.
-Those not wishing to hike can stay in the village or in Mestia.
+Those not wishing to hike can stay in Mestia.
 In the evening we discover how Georgians make their beloved cheese.
 Cheese is found in many Georgian dishes and is a key ingredient in the famous khachapuri, a traditional Georgian dish of cheese-filled bread which you will no doubt eat plenty of during your time here!

 Meals: Breakfast Dinner -